 The optional locking features are designed to discourage unauthorized removal of the battery or alarm.
-It is not necessary to activate the locks in single-family households where unauthorized battery or alarm removal is not a concern.
+It is not necessary to activate the locks in single-family households where unauthorized battery or alarm oval is not a concern.

 These Smoke/CO Alarms have two separate locking features: one locks the battery compartment, and the other locks the Smoke/CO Alarm to the mounting bracket.
-You can choose to use either feature independently, or use them both.
+You can choose to use either feature independently, or

-Tools you will need:

-• Needle-nose pliers or utility knife
+Tools you will need: • Needle-nose pliers or utility knife Standard/Flathead screwdrive

-• Standard/Elathead screwdriver